 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-Or request information from additional schools offering counseling programs in Georgia.
+Alternatively, you can request information from schools offering counseling programs in Georgia.

-For Georgia Professional Counseling certification, you will need to earn your doctoral degree or a specialized Master's degree.
+For Georgia Professional Counseling certification, you should look into earning either a doctoral degree or a specialized Master's degree.
 You can read more about this requirements under section 43-10A-11 on the Georgia Laws document that you can download off the following Georgia State Board of Professional Counselors webpage.

-You will need to satisfy all supervision requirements for Georgia Professional Counseling certification or Associate Counseling certification.
-Requirements will vary depending on whether you are completing a specialized Master's program or Doctoral program and depending on the certification you are seeking.
+Satisfy all supervision requirements for Georgia Professional Counseling certification or Associate Counseling certification.
+Requirements vary depending on whether you are completing a specialized Master's program or a Doctoral program, and depending on the certification you are seeking.

-Once you have completed the education and supervision requirements, you will need to download the application for couneling licensure and submit the package to the Georgia State Board of Professional Counseling for evaluation.
+Once you have completed the education and supervision requirements, download the application for couneling licensure and submit the package to the Georgia State Board of Professional Counseling for evaluation.

 You can download the application on the following Georgia State Board webpage.
 Be sure to provide all other necessary documentation and fees that are specified in the application prior to submission.

-After evaluation and approval of your application, you will be eligible to sit for the Professional Counselor Examination.
+After evaluation and approval of your application, you should be eligible to sit for the Professional Counselor Examination.

-You will find information about the Professional Counselor Examination's content, dates, locations and registration on the NBCC website.
+You can find information about the Professional Counselor Examination's content, dates, locations and registration on the NBCC website.